- Infant Thrush - November 11, 2020

 Just make sure baby can’t hurt themselves if thrashing

+about.
 It should end soon, then baby should fall back asleep.

 Causes Of Nightmares And Night Terrors